Honoring Excellence

 My ten days with the TCR History Camp helped me transition from an amateur history enthusiast to a mature student of history.
 I became familiar with different types of sources and how to use them; I also learned that historical writing can be a genre of its own, depending on how you craft it.
 From the first day, our lectures were packed with invaluable tips and drills in research skills and historical thinking.
 Though I had experience in analyzing content, it was my first time thinking about history as a writer.

 Though everything was done online, it felt just as stimulating as a classroom environment: my teachers, Mr. Burell and Ms. O’Connell, and classmates were never short of enthusiasm.
 Each of them brought valuable and at times very different perspectives, which stimulated really interesting conversations.
 In the one-to-one sessions, I worked with my teacher to hone my research question, thesis and organisation skills.
 On the last day, I left the camp with much clarity regarding what my research would be.
-It was truly a fun and meaningful time spent on doing what I enjoy.
+It was truly a fun and meaningful time spent on doing what I enjoy

-2024 Winter Vacation Camp
+2024 Winter Weekend Camp

 From Jessica W.